bruhathisp/dsa_java/some.md

-To create a mesh network of two XIAO ESP32C3 devices (X1 and X2) and one TTGO T-Display, we'll implement a system where the XIAO devices communicate with each other over BLE (Bluetooth Low Energy), and the TTGO T-Display connects to the mesh network, displays the relevant data (like battery status), and publishes this data to the Blynk IoT platform.

-Here is the outline of the setup:
+Here is the implementation that combines all your requirements:

-### Components:
-- **X1 (XIAO ESP32C3)**: BLE Server, collects data like battery status and LED status, and sends it over BLE.
-- **X2 (XIAO ESP32C3)**: BLE Client, connects to X1 to receive data and send the status back.
+- **X1**: Equipped with an ultrasonic sensor (HC-SR04) to measure distance.
+If the distance is less than a threshold, it sends a signal to X2 to blink its LED.
+Both X1 and X2 will report battery voltage and sensor readings to the TTGO module.
+- **X2**: Receives commands from X1 and blinks its LED if commanded.
+Reports its battery voltage to the TTGO module.
-- **TTGO T-Display**: Connects to both X1 and X2, receives data from them, displays it on its screen, and publishes the data to Blynk.
+- **TTGO**: Collects data from X1 and X2 and forwards it to Blynk.

-### Key Features:
-1. **Mesh Network Configuration**: X1 and X2 form a BLE mesh network.
-TTGO connects to the BLE mesh and acts as a gateway to the internet for sending data to Blynk.
-2. **Battery Monitoring**: Both X1 and X2 monitor their battery status and share it with TTGO.
-3. **Automatic Reconnection**: All devices periodically scan for each other to maintain a reliable connection.
-4. **Data Transfer**: Data is transferred through BLE characteristics, and TTGO displays it and sends it to Blynk.

----

-### X1 (BLE Server) Code
+### X1 Code (BLE Server with Ultrasonic Sensor)

 ```cpp
 #include <BLEDevice.h>